SarahAmel/debatable-democracy/README.md

 Email: sarahattar76@gmail.com

 # References
-The play back zoom videos from Unit 1-1.4 helped immensely.
+The play back zoom videos from Unit helped immensely.
+WOWWWW lets talk about mimi project for the win!
+And PRAISEEEE Discord feeling blessed to live in a world where things like that exsit I didn't use a computer before this class so WOWWWW blown away can't thank my fellow student ENOUGHHHHH:)))))))))))))))))

 The staff within the UCF bootcamp helped me tremendously.